mattbrock/mattbrock/Ansible_Docker_ECS/README.md

 (I've replaced my AWS account ID with zeros, but otherwise this is correct.)

 So, for me, the whole _~/.docker/config.json_ ended up looking like this.
-Yours may not be quite the same but hopefully it clarifies how to add the "credHelped" section near the end:
+Yours may not be quite the same but hopefully it clarifies how to add the "credHelpers" section near the end:

     {
         "auths": {